manassaloi/manassaloi.github.io/_posts/2020-04-11-random-career-gyan-3-job-offer.markdown

 ---
 layout: post
-title: "How to think about a job offer"
+title: "Random Career Gyaan 3 - How to think about a job offer"

 ---